GregorKoehler/GregorKoehler.github.io/_posts/2019-04-09-dataloading-beyond-memory.markdown

 ---

 # Data Loading Beyond the Memory Limit
+In this post I'll go over the process of loading a dataset and preparing it to be used in a DataLoader which efficiently loads the files from your SSD for datasets which don't fit into memory.
+I'll be making use of NumPy 'memmap' loading for this as this helps loading only the parts of the previously saved NumPy arrays which are currently needed.

 ## Load Data and Save NumPy Arrays
 1. get list of lists containing filenames from base directory